ProtectUK publication date

 How much illegal drone activity is there in the UK?

 A wide variety of UAVs are available in the UK.
-As of 30 April 2022, there were 181,166 drone pilots registered2 in the UK according to the Civil Aviation Authority.
+As of 31 March 2023 there were 513,860 active drone flyers and operators registered2 in the UK according to the Civil Aviation Authority.
 However, the true number of drone users in the UK is almost certainly higher.
 Nevertheless, the vast majority of users possess and operate drones for perfectly lawful reasons.

-While we do not know the true scale of illegal drone activity in the UK, during 2022 nearly 6000 incidents involving drones were reported to police.
-This activity took place throughout the UK, but was mainly concentrated in urban areas in London, South-East and East Midlands (see Figure 1).
-Of the reported drone activity, only a small proportion (approximately 8%) constituted a criminal offence.
+During 2023 over 6000 incidents involving drones were reported to police.
+This activity took place throughout the UK, but was mainly concentrated in urban areas in London, East Midlands and North West (see Figure 1).
+Of the reported drone activity only a small proportion (approximately 11%) constituted a criminal offence.

-Nearly 13% (724) of reports relate to drone activity in or around prisons, including numerous instances of illicit deliveries to inmates.
+Around 31% of reports relate to drone activity linked to suspected illicit deliveries to prisons.
 Drones are known to have been used to deliver contraband such as drugs or mobile phones to inmates in prison.
+This continues to pose a significant challenge to prison authorities.

-In 309 cases (5%) activity was reported in the vicinity of sensitive or military sites.
+Approximately 3% of drone activity was reported in the vicinity of sensitive or military sites.
 Whether wilful or not, this demonstrates the potential for gaining access to such sites.
 Additionally, media reporting of such activity can highlight vulnerabilities or opportunities to terrorists.
-In June 2021, a drone user fined more than £5,000 for flying illegally over the Security Intelligence Services HQ in London received media attention.
+In June 2021, a drone user fined more than £5,000 for flying illegally over MI6's HQ in London received media attention.

 The bulk of the remaining reports relate to sightings of suspicious, anti-social or reckless activity on private property or in a built-up area.
 These reports often do not contain sufficient details about what the drone was doing or why it was deemed suspicious.
 Consequently, it is difficult to ascertain how much of the drone activity reported to police represents intentionally malicious or criminal use of drones.